The African Queen: Production

 Scenes on the boat were filmed using a large raft with a mockup of the boat on top.
 Sections of the boat set could be removed to make room for the large Technicolor camera.
 This proved hazardous on one occasion when the boat's boiler, a heavy copper replica, almost fell on Hepburn.
 It was not secured to the deck because it also had to be moved to accommodate the camera.
 The small steamboat used to depict the African Queen was built in 1912 in Britain for service in Africa.
 At one time it was owned by actor Fess Parker.
 The boat was restored in April 2012 and is now on display as a tourist attraction in Key Largo, Florida.

 Because of the dangers involved with shooting the rapids scenes, a small-scale model was used in the studio tank in London.
 The vessel used to portray the German gunboat Königin Luise was the steam tug Buganda, owned and operated on Lake Victoria by the East African Railways and Harbours Corporation.
 Although fictional, the Königin Luise was inspired by the World War I vessel Graf Goetzen (also known as Graf von Goetzen), which operated on Lake Tanganyika until she was scuttled in 1916 during the Battle for Lake Tanganyika.
-The British refloated the Graf Goetzen in 1924 and placed her in service on Lake Tanganyika in 1927 as the passenger ferry MV Liemba, and she was still in service in 2015.
+The British refloated the Graf Goetzen in 1924 and placed her in service on Lake Tanganyika in 1927 as the passenger ferry MV Liemba and she is still operating with continuing maintenance agreed in 2023.

 The name Königin Luise was taken from a German steam ferry SS Königin Luise (1913) that operated from Hamburg before being taken over by the Kaiserliche Marine on the outbreak of World War I. She was used as an auxiliary minelayer off Harwich before being sunk on 5 August 1914 by the cruiser HMS Amphion.

-A persistent rumor holds that London's population of feral ring-necked parakeets originated from birds that escaped or were released during filming of The African Queen.
+A persistent rumour holds that London's population of feral ring-necked parakeets originated from birds that escaped or were released during filming of The African Queen.